Full width image

 Challenge Phases

-The challenge is divided into two main phases:
+The challenge is divided into 4 main phases:

-Test Phase: Participants will submit their predictions on the test set to the evaluation server.
+Interactable Part Segmentation - Test Phase: Participants will submit their predictions on the test set to the evaluation server.
 Ground truth annotations for the test split will remain private.
-(Server link coming soon.)

 Working with Articulate3D